 Tabo is located about 48 kilometers from Kaza and is best known for its ancient monastery and the cave system.
 Tabo Monastery is believed to be the oldest continuously operating monastery in India.
 The ancient cave system around the village is worth visiting as well.
 For more details, please read How to Plan a Trip to Tabo Village.

 Next in the list of tourist places in Kaza is the monastery of Kaza itself.
-It is a relatively new monastery, built in 2009.
-It is one of the most vibrant, colorful and beautiful monasteries of Spiti Valley.
+Also known as Sakya Tangyud Gompa, it is a relatively new monastery, built in 2009.
+It is one of the most vibrant, colorful, and beautiful monasteries of Spiti Valley.
 Just ask anyone in Kaza and they will point you in the right direction.
 Take a stroll through the town and spend some time at the monastery.

 Kibber Wildlife Sanctuary